eventide-project/schema-fixtures/README.md

         Assigned Value: nil
         /schema-fixtures/lib/schema/fixtures/assignment.rb:30:in `block (4 levels) in call': Assertion failed (TestBench::Fixture::AssertionFailure)
 ```

+Note that when a test within a fixture fails, the fixture's detailed output will print irrespective of the value of the `TEST_BENCH_DETAIL` environment variable.

 #### Determination of Assignment and Default Values